IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The analysis of multi-layer fault management is outside the scope of this document.
-However, the discovered information should be sufficient for the MDSC to correlate optical and IP layers alarms to speed-up troubleshooting easily.
+However, the discovered information should be sufficient for the MDSC to correlate optical and IP layer alarms to speed-up troubleshooting easily.

 Alarms and event notifications are required between MDSC and PNCs so